The Swimnerd Short Story

 Some teams have chosen to purchase 70" televisions and hang them all over their natatorium.
 Instead of just 1 scoreboard you can have as many as you want for a fraction of the cost.
 Plus, you can put a scoreboard in everyone's pockets.

-Swimnerd just celebrated our 5-year Kickstarter anniversary in a very big way.
+Swimnerd celebrated our 5-year Kickstarter anniversary in a very big way.
 That same day was the first day of work for Carly, my wife, who just retired from being a paralegal to help run the business.
-It took a little longer than expected thanks to COVID, but we now have the entire family focusing on democratizing the sport.
+It took a little longer than expected thanks to COVID, but we now have the entire family focusing on building innovative products for the sport of swimming.